baloise/this-or-that/docs/slides/PITCHME.md

 ## Experience

 - Short time to market
-- IDE support
+- Good IDE support
-- Integration of plattform APIs was easy
+- Libraries for Plattform API integration
-- Comfortable development
+- Comfortable development (Emulator & instant refresh)
-    - Device Emulator
-    - Instant refresh
-- We faced no framework issues
+- No framework issues
+- Styling similar to Web, Layout not
-- No iOS Development w/o a Mac (not a Flutter issue)
+- *No iOS Development w/o a Mac*
-- Layouting not trivial

 +++